VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 ## Note:

 -If there is an error in fetching dates then try refreshing

+-In you face any issue then feel free to open an issue.

+-It is recommended to enable logging and then send the nse.log file or the console output

 -In case of network or connection errors the program doesn't crash and will keep retrying until manually stopped

 -If a ZeroDivisionError occurs or some data doesn't exist the value of the variable will be defaulted to 0

 -All data is retrieved from `https://www.nseindia.com/api/option-chain-indices?symbol=*index_name*`

+-[stream-to-logger](https://pypi.org/project/streamtologger/) is used for debug logging

 -[auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) is used for compiling the program to a .exe file